Division of Property and Assets

 One of the most important parts of a divorce settlement or common law separation is the division of matrimonial property.
 Who will get the house?
 And, related to that, who can afford to keep the house, or to buy the other party out?
 What about RRSPs, pensions, and vehicles?
 What about the household contents?
 It is never easy to untangle a life, from a property perspective, but there are a few guiding principles that can make it a bit easier.

-If a couple is married, they automatically fall under the Matrimonial Property Act, and everything that they’ve acquired during the marriage, with some exceptions, is generally divided equally.
+If a couple is married, they automatically fall under the Family Property Act, and everything that they’ve acquired during the marriage, with some exceptions, is generally divided equally.
 The exceptions have to do with property that may have been acquired from a third party or insurance settlement, or in cases when one person has contributed disproportionately, or when the property has grown significantly, due to one person’s efforts, after the separation, but before the divorce.
-Some property is exempt from distribution, including property that was brought into the marriage buy one party and that can still be traced in its current form.
+Some property is exempt from distribution, including property that was brought into the marriage by one party and that can still be traced in its current form.
 It’s up to the person who is claiming such an exemption to prove that the property was in existence before the marriage, and is still in existence in a way that can be clearly traced.
 Some property, like RRSPs and Pensions, has tax implications.
 It can be divided between the parties as is, by way of pension division or tax-free RRSP rollover.